Mustafa Kemal Atatürk: Modernization efforts, 1926–1930

 At the time, the republic used the Ottoman Turkish language written in the Arabic script with Arabic and Persian loan vocabulary.
 However, as little as 10% of the population was literate.
-Furthermore, the American reformer John Dewey, invited by Atatürk to assist in educational reform, found that learning how to read and write Turkish in the traditional Arabic script took roughly three years.
-In the spring of 1928, Atatürk met in Ankara with several linguists and professors from all over Turkey to unveil his plan to implement a new alphabet for the written Turkish language, based on a modified Latin alphabet.
+Furthermore, the American reformer John Dewey, invited by Mustafa Kemal to assist in educational reform, found that learning how to read and write Turkish in the traditional Arabic script took roughly three years.
+In the spring of 1928, Mustafa Kemal met in Ankara with several linguists and professors from all over Turkey to unveil his plan to implement a new alphabet for the written Turkish language, based on a modified Latin alphabet.
 The new Turkish alphabet would serve as a replacement for the old Arabic script and a solution to the literacy problem, since the new alphabet did not retain the complexities of the Arabic script and could be learned within a few months.
-When Atatürk asked the language experts how long it would take to implement the new alphabet into the Turkish language, most of the professors and linguists said between three and five years.
-Atatürk was said to have scoffed and openly stated, "We shall do it in three to five months".
+When Mustafa Kemal asked the language experts how long it would take to implement the new alphabet into the Turkish language, most of the professors and linguists said between three and five years.
+Mustafa Kemal was said to have scoffed and openly stated: "We shall do it in three to five months".

-Over the next several months, Atatürk pressed for the introduction of the new Turkish alphabet and made public announcements of the upcoming overhaul.
-The creation of the alphabet was undertaken by the Language Commission (Dil Encümeni) with the initiative of Atatürk.
+Over the next several months, Mustafa Kemal pressed for the introduction of the new Turkish alphabet and made public announcements of the upcoming overhaul.
+The creation of the alphabet was undertaken by the Language Commission (Dil Encümeni) with the initiative of Mustafa Kemal.
 On 1 November 1928, he introduced the new Turkish alphabet and abolished the use of the Arabic script.
 The first Turkish newspaper using the new alphabet was published on 15 December 1928.
-Atatürk himself travelled the countryside in order to teach citizens the new alphabet.
+Mustafa Kemal himself travelled the countryside in order to teach citizens the new alphabet.
 After vigorous campaigns, the literacy rate more than doubled from 10.6% in 1927 to 22.4% in 1940.
 To supplement the literacy reform, a number of congresses were organized on scientific issues, education, history, economics, arts and language.
 Libraries were systematically developed, and mobile libraries and book transport systems were set up to serve remote districts.
 Literacy reform was also supported by strengthening the private publishing sector with a new law on copyrights.